memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified/README.md

 Further, it's worth noting that each id `c0` spans infinitely many different e-classes `c0(x)`, `c0(y)`, ..., that all represent disjoint sets of terms.
 [TODO: clarify e-class vs. applied e-class?
-What do I call "e-class"?]
+What do I call "e-class"?
+I think an Applied Id should be an actual e-class. c0 itself does not only represent equivalent things.]

 ### Deduplication via Hashcons and Shapes